Jaswanth72/Calculating-political-Bias-in-social-Media/README.md

 # influentialLeaderDetection

-Determines the influence and popularity a political leader by calculating the user's spread of communication with the help of retweets.<br>
+Determines the influence and popularity of a political leader by calculating the user's spread of communication with the help of retweets.<br>

 The goal is to use the Twitter API to construct a social network of these